RIDE - LEVEL: Advanced

-Welcome to the 38th EVCC Golden Triangle Tour!
-We are excited to continue offering this 3 day, 320 km bicycle tour over high mountain passes, past glaciers, white water, big horned sheep and lots of dandelions.
+Welcome to the 39th EVCC Golden Triangle Tour!
+We are proud to continue offering this 3 day, 320 km bicycle tour over the Great Divide twice, past glaciers, white water, big horned sheep, the odd grizzly and lots of dandelions.

 Please read the quick summary following before registering and direct questions to firstname.lastname@example.org.